jinks908/treemd/README.md

 **macOS:** Pre-built binaries are signed with Developer ID and notarized by Apple, so you won't see any Gatekeeper warnings.

 **Linux & Windows:** Binaries are provided as-is.
 These are standard CLI tools that work on all systems.

-For details on setting up code signing for other platforms or local builds, see `PLATFORM_SIGNING.md`.

 ## Contributing